 So what does that mean?
 Should we assume that what we consume in digital format is for the moment only?
 This question has been raised on some occasions in relation to ebooks: is reading literature (or anything else) in this format the same as reading a paper-based book, or is it in some way different?
 The author Jonathan Franzen has recently suggested that the ‘impermanence’ of ebooks makes them unsuitable for serious reading.
 This becomes an issue in universities when the prospect arises of distributing course materials entirely in digital format, so-called ‘etexts’.
 Some argue in favour of using these, others are more cautious; but the early evidence is that they can be very effective educational tools.

 Personally, I am willing to read pretty much anything in ebook format, though if I believe that I will want to read the book again and may want to reference it in future, I’ll buy a paper copy.
 But textbooks are different anyway.
 Most students dispose of them after they have completed their studies.
 There is therefore little reason to conclude that having etexts is somehow worse than having traditional books; indeed the use of etexts may provide lecturers with an opportunity to use innovative pedagogy.

 I still do not know how the digital world will develop, and I am absolutely ready to believe that what we use now in electronic format will not be useable in 30 years time.
 But I do believe that the principle of electronic reading will continue to be adopted, and the technology will eventually produce more durable products; and I see no evidence of any pedagogical disadvantage.
-We must continue to innovate, even if the books on my bookshelves will remain also.Explore posts in the same categories: culture, education comment below, or link to this permanent URL from your own site.
+We must continue to innovate, even if the books on my bookshelves will remain also.culture, education comment below, or link to this permanent URL from your own site.